aya0/LSB_CNN/READEME.md

 ****

 ## how to build the model
+- input the image into the model
+- model read the images as a array of number (numpy) pixels each pixel have 3 channel (Red , blue , green)
+- Convert the image to binary reprsentation
 - check LSB (get the pixel and try to find the lsb for pixel) -